-In some circumstances, you may want to use a spare serial port on a Master to provide access to a remote device that is not otherwise connected to it.
-Or you might want to use such a port to connect to a dedicated programming port on a device, even though the Master is using another port to perform communications with that device.
-For example, if you have a PLC equipped with a dedicated HMI port, as well as a dedicated programming port, you could communicate to it via the one, and download to it via the other.
-To do this, configure the port to be used for programming in the usual way, selecting the Virtual Serial Port driver.
+In some circumstances, you may want to use a spare serial port on a G3 to provide access to a remote device that is not otherwise connected to the HMI.
+Or you might want to use such a port to connect to a dedicated programming port on a device, even though the G3 is using another port to perform communications with that device.
+For example, if you have a Red Lion Modular Controller connected to a G3, you will typically communicate using Ethernet or via the Modular Controller's RS-232 port.
+If you wish to use port sharing to remotely reconfigure the Modular Controller, you may wish to connect the device's programming port to a spare RS-232 port on the G3 so that you may then share this port via TCP/IP.
+To do this, configure the port in the usual way, selecting the Virtual Serial Port driver for that port.
 Then, share the port as described above.
-This Virtual Serial Port driver performs no communications activity of its own, but still allows it to be shared for remote access.
+This Virtual Serial Port driver performs no communications activity of its own, but still allows the device to be shared for remote access.